 Katie completed her masters of Clinical Psychology in 2009 and has experience working in both community and private mental health settings with children, youth and adults.
 Katie works with her clients in a collaborative way, and uses various therapeutic models to suit the needs of the individual.

-Katie’s areas of interest include (but are not limited to) mood and anxiety disorders, adolescent mental health, family relationships, adjustment disorders, and post-natal mental health.
+Katie’s areas of interest include (but are not limited to) mood and anxiety disorders, adolescent mental health, family relationships, adjustment disorders, post-natal mental health, and circle of security (COS).

 Suzanna is a Clinical Psychologist who has experience working in school, hospital and private settings.
 Suzanna works across the lifespan with a variety of presentations.